 Blue Rider Entertainment is one of the most prolific and successful independent production and financing companies in the entertainment business, with more than 120 movies and TV projects to its credit since the Company was formed in 1991.

-During that time, Blue Rider founders Walter Josten has developed expertise in nearly every aspect of production and distribution, including US Theatrical Distribution, International Sales, Production Services and in the more traditional roles of producer, and executive producer.
+During that time, Blue Rider founder Walter Josten has developed expertise in nearly every aspect of production and distribution, including US Theatrical Distribution, International Sales, Production Services and in the more traditional roles of producer, and executive producer.
 Since its inception, Blue Rider has worked on the cutting edge of independent film financing, utilizing Pre-sales, Gap Financing, Tax Credits and other benefits to shoot pictures in nearly every region of the world.

-As of 2007, Blue Rider Pictures has grown into the premier Bridge Financing resource for independent movies, providing more than $75 million in short-term funding to more than 70 movies with budgets ranging from $2 million to $42 million and representing more than $560 million in production.
+Blue Rider Pictures has grown into the premier Bridge Financing resource for independent movies, providing more than $100 million in short-term funding to more than 75 movies with budgets ranging from $2 million to $42 million and representing more than $750 million in production.